 Once upon a time, not all that long ago, it wouldn’t matter if a list of things to do in Baracoa was about the most tempting thing you’d ever heard of in your life, since it was practically impossible to get there.
 In the 1960s a road was built through the Sierra del Purial mountains that surround the town, connecting Baracoa with the rest of Cuba.
-Before this, much of Cuba didn’t make their way to the beauty of Baracoa except for the two or three weekly flights from Havana on Baracoa’s small regional airport on Russian-made airliners.
+Before this, many Cubans hadn’t’ made their way to see the beauty of Baracoa.

 Times might have changed (although not all that much in Cuba), and the town is still gloriously isolated.
-There are still just a handful of flights into the town each week, and that road through the mountains has not been expanded in any major way.
-And yet this is the appeal of Baracoa.
+There are still just a handful of flights into the town each week., The road to Baracoa through the mountains has not been expanded in any major way either in recent years.
+It’s isolation is part of the appeal of Baracoa you’d say.

 You will be surprised that more visitors don’t actually make the effort to come to this part of Cuba, particularly those who love nature and also love to fill their stomachs.
 So what is it that makes this luminous town so special?

-Pretty much everywhere in Cuba has a rich and interesting history (although this is a claim made in practically any tourism guidebook for practically any destination in the world).
-Baracoa has a considerable claim to fame, however.
+Pretty much everywhere in Cuba has a rich and interesting history.
+But Baracoa has a considerable claim to fame, however.
 It could be stated that the formation of modern North and South America began in this unassuming little town.
-It was here that a certain Christopher Columbus landed in 1492 – the first location in the New World, beginning centuries of colonisation that shaped the history of the world.
+It was here that a certain Christopher Columbus landed in 1492.
+Thus beginning centuries of colonisation that shaped the history of the world.

 Thanks go to Karol Józef Wojtyła, who is better known as Pope John Paul ll.
 In 1998 he became the first Pope to visit Cuba and was offered La Cruz de la Parra as an official gift.
 He thanked his hosts profusely, but thought the cross belonged in Cuba.
 Incidentally, the Cathedral of Baracoa was also the site of a juicy scandal back in August 1819.

-The cathedral hosted a marriage between Juana de León (the wealthy daughter of a Baracoa landowner) and Dr Enrique Faber (a doctor who trained in Madrid and also worked in Havana).
-It was a scandal because some months later it turned out that Dr Faber was in fact a woman who had disguised herself as a man in order to make it easier to find success in a male-dominated field.
+The cathedral hosted a marriage between Juana de León (the wealthy daughter of a Baracoa landowner) and Dr Enrique Faber.
+Dr Faber was a Madrid trained doctor working in Havana.
+It was a scandal because some months later it turned out that Dr. Faber was in fact a woman!
+She had disguised herself as a man in order to make it easier to find success in a male-dominated field.

-She entered into the marriage because Juana de León reminded her of her deceased daughter and she simply wanted to be near her, which is… touching?
-Their relationship was never physical (separate bedrooms helped with the ruse) and upon being discovered, the marriage was annulled.
+She married Juana because she reminded her of her deceased daughter and she simply wanted to be near her.
+Although their relationship was never consumated and upon being discovered, the marriage was annulled.

 And of course, that list of things to do in Baracoa is also going to include a lot of nature… and a lot of food.